OblikStudio/kirby-memsource/README.md

 11. Click "Import" to update your site's content.
 12. Your site is translated.

+## Tips
+- You can open the `/panel/memsource/export` route of your project in a browser to see your site's exported content in JSON format.

 ## Notes
 - This plugin is used for the translation of a fairly large website and it has worked flawlessly so far.
 The localization team is also very happy with the results.
 - There is currently no support for the translation of files (their alt text, for example).
 This might be added at some point in the future.